shideneyu/ownlan/README.md

 - Where  [Other Options] can be:

         -d, --delay=<f>            Set the time lapse delay between each packet (default: 0.5) -i, --interface=<s>        Set the network interface which will be used (default: wlan0) -r, --random-source-mac    If setted, the used origin addresses will be randomly generated.
-If not specified, the mac of your given interface will be used.
+        -t, --victim-ip=<s>        Set the ip of the victim ip address.
+        -s, --source-mac=<s>       Set the mac of the source mac address.
         -v, --version              Print version and exit
         -h, --help                 Show this message